 All of our by the glass cocktail recipes are super easy because essentially, you are just adding the ingredients in and then stirring them up.
 It’s almost too easy to make a delicious drink!

 - Prep your glass.
-To rim the cup, grab a couple of shallow dishes and pour a little simple syrup into one and a little brown sugar to another.
+Pour a little simple syrup into one shallow dish and a little brown sugar on another small plate.
+Dip the top edge of the glass into the syrup and then into the brown sugar.
 Give the glass a couple of minutes for the sugar to harden up before you add the juice in.

 - Make the cocktail.
-First, pour in each of the juices and the cider into the glass and stir (the order is not important.)
+Pour the juices and the cider into the glass and stir (the order is not important.)
 Then, add in ice.
-Next, top the drink with tequila and stir.
-Lastly, top the whole thing off with orange liquor.
+Top the drink with tequila and orange liquor, then give it a stir (or use a cocktail shaker if you prefer).

 - Garnish.
-Grab a cinnamon stick and slice of an apple or a pear and add to the top of the glass.
+Grab a cinnamon stick and slice of an apple (or a pear) and add to the top of the glass (if desired).

 Thanksgiving Margarita Cocktail